-As stated in the latest edition of the World Economic Forum's Global Risks Report, climate change is the stand-out long-term risk the world faces.
-The report, which identifies the top threats facing our world by likelihood and extent of impact, places extreme weather and natural disasters in the top 10 risks.
+As stated in the latest edition of the World Economic Forum's Global Risks Report, climate change is the standout long-term risk the world faces.
+The report, which identifies the top threats facing our world by likelihood and extent of impact, places extreme weather, climate action failure and natural disasters as the top 3 risks by likelihood.
 Zalando produces sustainable products, requiring sustainable product components/materials and recyclables.
 Zalando may face limited availability of sustainable product components, materials and/or recyclables due to supply disruption caused by extreme weather events.
-Zalando sells more than 2500 brands and owns five labels.
-For these five labels, we source products from 15 different countries, and currently work with 131 sourcing partners and 212 factories.
+Zalando sells more than 3500 brands and owns six labels.
+For these six labels, we source products from 16 different countries, and currently work with 126 sourcing partners and 195 factories.
 Due to the size and variety of our assortment, extreme weather events resulting from climate change can impede manufacturing operations, increase prices, or delay production of highly important raw materials and finished products transportation.
 This would affect our whole supply chain, from sourcing partners to our factory partners, which are manufacturing our Private Label items.
-The main consequences are an increase in cost of goods sold ue to adjusted sourcing and usage of substitute materials requiring less/other resources.
+The main consequences are an increase in cost of goods sold due to adjusted sourcing and usage of substitute materials requiring less/other resources.
 In addition, supply chain investments need to be undertaken to serve future customer demand (e.g. sourcing for sustainable product assortment, carbon neutral transportation modes).
-Also, increasing costs of insurance premiums are expected in the mid-term to cover the increase in frequency of natural disaster damages (caused by e.g. floods, hurricanes) to assets and infrastructure (e.g. warehouses, fulfillment centers).
+In addition, increasing costs of insurance premiums are expected in the mid-term to cover the increase in frequency of natural disaster damages (caused by e.g. floods, hurricanes) to assets and infrastructure (e.g. warehouses, fulfilment centers).